 A queque is a crown-shaped Portuguese-style muffin made from dough, yeast, and fat.

-It’s pronounced like the English word for cake, and is found in pastelarias all over Portugal.
+It’s pronounced like the English word for cake, and these can be found in pastelarias all over Portugal.
+Like the Bolo de Arroz, they’re fairly savoury and are a good option if you’re not looking for something overly sweet.

 Torta de Azeitão